 If you’re not gabbing about Pressure Relief during dinner parties, you’re probably chatting about motion transfer!
 This term refers to the amount of movement that’s detectable from one side of the bed to the other.
 In other words, a motion transfer score lets you know whether you’ll feel your sleeping partner’s movements if they’re prone to shifting around during the night.

 To mimic motion transfer, I dropped a 10 lb steel ball from different heights: 4 inches, 8 inches, and 12 inches.
 Each of these heights represents different movements, from tossing and turning to getting out of bed or full-on jumping.
-Then I measured the disturbance caused by each of these drops.
-The bigger the lines, the bigger the disturbance.
+Then I measured the disturbance caused by each of these drops: the bigger the lines, the bigger the disturbance.

-What Is the Leesa Legend Made Of?
+What Is the Leesa Legend Mattress Made Of?

 Leesa’s newest hybrid is similar to the original Leesa Hybrid mattress in that they both feature foam over pocketed coils.
 But the Legend stands out for being significantly softer and for having a zoned support system, which helps support the hips while offering pressure relief around the shoulders.